zio/zio-zmx/docs/metrics/index.md

 import zio.zmx.state.DoubleHistogramBuckets
 ```

-Alle metrics in ZMX are defined in the form of aspects that can be applied to effects without changing
+All metrics in ZMX are defined in the form of aspects that can be applied to effects without changing
 the signature of the effect it is applied to.

 Also `MetricAspect`s are further qualified by a type parameter `A` that must be compatible with the